Updated: Nov 29, 2022

-Many people know Christmas as the holiday where we give and receive gifts, make cookies, and do typical holiday activities.
+Many people know Christmas as the holiday when we give and receive gifts, make cookies, and do typical holiday activities.
 However, the history of Christmas is much more meaningful than that.
 The real reason we celebrate Christmas is the birth of Jesus Christ.

 Many theorists suggest that Jesus may not have been born in December but rather in the spring; so why is Christmas celebrated when it is?
 When Church officials settled on December 25 they likely wanted Christmas to line up with existing pagan festivals.
 No one really knows if this is true or not, but Christians still continue to believe the birth happened on December 25.